Managing Bipolar Disorder

 If you are experiencing suicidal thoughts or urges, call the 988 Suicide & Crisis Lifeline at 988 or text 988 to talk to a crisis provider over SMS.
 They are available 24/7 to offer support.
 988 also offers an online chat for those with an internet connection.

-Is rage a symptom of bipolar disorder?
+Bipolar anger and rage: Is anger a symptom of bipolar disorder?

 Anger and rage can both occur in bipolar disorder and may be associated with both mania and depression.
 However, not everyone who lives with this disorder feels necessarily angry during an episode, and not everyone with anger management challenges has to have this disorder.
 Rage might be an unrecognized symptom and prompt the following behaviors: